Master Composter Volunteer Job Description

 o Create fact sheets or posters, write articles for the public, promote composting on social media

-o Provide technical assistance for on-site composting efforts
+o Provide technical assistance for on-site, residential composting

 Master Composters actively promote the practice of composting in Tompkins County, thereby helping to divert compostable materials from the waste stream.